Veridu-com/idos-cra-handler/Operation.md

 * `IDOS_GEARMAN_SERVERS`: a list of gearman servers that the daemon will register on (default: 'localhost:4730');
 * `IDOS_CRA_TRACESMART_ENDPOINT`: the URL for the TraceSmart API endpoint (default: 'https://iduws.tracesmart.co.uk/v3.3/?wsdl').

+You may also set these variables using a `.env` file in the project root.

 # Running

 In order to start the CRA daemon you should run in the terminal: